MaastrichtU-IDS/d2s-docs/docs/start-run-workflow.md

 ## Starting manually Virtuoso

-Be careful when changing the DBA_PASSWORD for `tenforce/virtuoso`.
-This doesn't work most of the time, so you might need to use the default `dba` password.
+Be careful when changing the DBA_PASSWORD for [tenforce/virtuoso](tenforce/virtuoso).
+This doesn't work every time, so you might need to use the default `dba` password.

 ```shell
 docker run --rm --name d2s-cwl-workflows_virtuoso_1 \